 And people believe in the huge stakes.
-By more than a 2:1 margin, a majority says damage to the environment will dramatically and negatively impact people's ability to live long, healthy lives - a high bar to clear - vs. saying damage is overstated.
+By more than a 2:1 margin, a majority of respondents say that damage to the environment will dramatically and negatively impact people's ability to live long, healthy lives - a high bar to clear - vs. saying damage to the environment is a problem that is overstated.